 After a long day exploring the Laurel Highlands, maybe you're just ready to relax at Seven Springs Mountain Resort and dine at Helen's.
-For the seafood lover, we recommend starting with their pan-roasted prawns and ordering their locally-sourced Laurel Highlands trout or decadent caradamom seared sea scallops (served with pumpkin puree and apple brown butter) as an entrée.
+For the seafood lover, we recommend doing their new three-course dining experience.
+Start with the seared scallop and porcini ravioli and savor the seared sable fish as your main course, served with fingerling potatoes, butternut squash puree and brussel sprouts.

 Local Fish Fries and Events

 Smaller communities like Somerset still have a fish fry or fish special around every corner.
 Newly-opened Rusty Musket Distillery will be kicking things off on Friday, March 4, with Legends Caribbean Grill bringing Lenten favorites like the swai and fries, butter shrimp, catfish, scallop and more!